-Chinese-based start-up firm Byton will unveil a concept version of its second vehicle, an electric saloon, in June - and it's released the first pictures to preview its design.
+Chinese-based start-up firm Byton will unveil a concept version of its second vehicle, an electric saloon, later this month - and it's released the first pictures to preview its design.

 The machine, which will be built on the same platform as its SUV that has already been seen in Concept form, will be revealed at CES Asia in Shanghai.
 It is the second of three EVs that will form the firm’s early line-up, with a seven-seat MPV set to follow.